w3f/polkadot-wiki/docs/learn-simple-payouts.md

 and ensure that the network maintains a constant block time.
 If all rewards were sent out in one block, this could cause serious issues with the stability of the network.

 Simple payouts require one transaction per validator, per [era](glossary.md##era), to claim rewards.
 The reason Polkadot requires this is to avoid an attack where someone has several thousand accounts nominating a single validator.
 The major cost in reward distribution is mutating the accounts in storage, and Polkadot cannot pay out several thousand accounts in a single transaction.

 ## Claiming Rewards

-Polkadot stores up to 84 eras of reward info like maps of era number to validator points, inflationary rewards, and nomination exposures.
+Polkadot stores the last 84 eras of reward information (e.g. maps of era number to validator points, staking rewards, nomination exposure, etc.).
 Rewards will not be claimable more than 84 eras after they were earned.
-This means that all rewards must be claimed within 84 eras.
+This means that all rewards must be claimed within a maximum of 84 eras, although under certain circumstances (described below) this may be as low as 28 eras.

+If a validator kills their stash, any remaining rewards will no longer be claimable.
+Before doing this, however, they would need to first stop validating and then unbond the funds in their stash, which takes 28 eras.
+If a validator were to immediately chill and start unbonding after rewards are calculated, and nobody issued a payout for that era from that validator in the next 28 eras, the reward would no longer be claimable.

+> In order be absolutely sure that staking rewards can be claimed, users should trigger a payout
+> before 28 eras have passed.

 Anyone can trigger a payout for any validator, as long as they are willing to pay the transaction fee.
 Someone must submit a transaction with a validator ID and an era index.
 Polkadot will